Red Hen Publications

 • • • •

-Still, I feel as if I really owe it to the collection to include an article devoted to former Professor Remus John Lupin.
+Still, I feel as if I really owe it to the collection to include a study devoted to former Professor Remus John Lupin.

 Unfortunately, Mr Lupin never seemed to agree with me.